 "As long as you're feeling up to it, and as long as I can't be held accountable for it by Poppy.
 Be back in an hour."

-Harry wandered aimlessly round the castle, occasionally glancing out of the window or stopping to take a brief rest.
-He was tiring easily and he knew he probably shouldn't be out of bed, but at least he was out of that damn Hospital Wing for an hour or so.
+Harry wandered aimlessly around the castle, occasionally glancing out of the window or stopping to take a brief rest.
+He was tiring easily and he knew he probably shouldn't be out of bed, but at least he was out of that damn Hospital Wing, if only for an hour or so.

 He stopped just outside the Great Hall and slumped down on the bottom step of the staircase.
 He quite liked Hogwarts without the students; true it was strange and it echoed unusually, but there was more room to breathe, more time to just sit back and appreciate things, and best of all, no wide-eyed first years looking alternately scared and awed.

 He ran a hand through his hair and stretched his legs out in front of him, feeling his abused muscles complain at the movement.
 Poor Remus, feeling like this every month and having to just get on with it.
-He had to admit to a feeling of disappointment in learning that Remus wouldn't be permitted to become his guardian.
-He'd grown close to the man over the last couple of years and viewed him almost as a father.
+He had to admit to being disappointed to learn that Remus wouldn't be permitted to become his guardian.
+He'd grown close to the man over the last couple of years and he viewed him almost as a father.
 If it were up to him, he'd be there in a heartbeat.

 "You're making the place look untidy Potter," came a voice from behind him and he turned to see Snape make his way down the staircase, coming to stop on the stair Harry was sitting on.

 "I didn't know you were so fastidious about housekeeping Professor," Harry shot back, forgetting to check himself in time.
 Snape merely raised an eyebrow, his expression saying all he needed.